Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 Unfortunately the **validity fingerprint scanner is still unsupported in Linux**.
 The community is currently attempting to reverse engineer a driver, see the [Validity90 Github project](https://github.com/nmikhailov/Validity90)

 `amdgpu` works using the open source drivers which utilizes `RADV` for Vulkan, and the performance is fantastic.
-Gnome desktop compositing is very snappy on the Vega 8 in places where my old Intel HD would lag.
+**Gnome desktop compositing is snappy** on the Vega 8 in places where my old Intel HD would lag.
 Gaming is also pretty good for an integrated APU, though see the **'Gaming'** section towards the bottom for more information on that.

 Keep in mind that a **minimum of kernel 5.1** (or 5.0.9) is required as previous kernels required boot arguments to workaround some hard locks caused by the AMD CPU.